Frequently asked questions

 Volunteering can be a fantastic way to gain experience, and we encourage volunteers at any and all levels to participate.

 We also acknowledge that most projects will naturally seek first to engage a volunteer with more experience.
-Once projects are established there may be room for additional, less experienced, volunteers.
+Once projects are established there may be opportunities for less experienced volunteers to participate.

 As you might expect, the duration of a project is a function of how many features are required, the complexity of the project, and the amount of time volunteers are able to give.